Are you planning on traveling through TSA airport security with a special needs child?

 - If you’re traveling early, when does airport security open?

 - What are the screening policies?

-- What should you expect at the security checkpoint?
+- What should I expect at the security checkpoint?

-- What rules apply for you to take medications or liquids more than 3.4 ounces?
+- What rules apply for me to take medications or liquids more than 3.4 ounces?

-They are open weekdays from 8 am to 11 pm and on weekends and holidays from 9 am to 8 pm (Eastern).
+Their hours are from 8 am to 11 pm and on weekends and holidays from 9 am to 8 pm (Eastern).